jasonmitchell/event-sourcing-workshop/exercises/04-implementing-a-read-model/README.md

 note of the `NotImplementedException` for now.

 First we will create the `ICardActivityRepository` interface.
 This will define how we access our read model.
-Create a new directory called `Queries` in `Kanban.Domain.Cards`
+Create a new directory called `Queries` in `Kanban.Domain.Cards` and create a new file called `ICardActivityRepository.cs` with the following content:

 ```csharp
 using System.Threading.Tasks;